openshift/managed-cluster-config/README.md

 To add a new SelectorSyncSet, add your yaml manifest to the `deploy` dir, then run the `make` command.

+Alternatively you can enable GitHub Actions on your fork and `make` will be ran automatically.
+Additionally, the action will create a new commit with the generated files.

 # Building

 ## Dependencies